Our Buprenorphine Program & Treatment Philosophy

 Individual counseling sessions are also available.
-For individual psychotherapy, Kim accepts Blue Cross Blue Shield and UnitedHealthcare and Eric is available to see clients on a sliding scale.
+For individual psychotherapy, Kim accepts Blue Cross Blue Shield and private pay.
 Please contact us for further information.

 Our commitment to best practice means that Buprenorphine sublingual films are central to most treatment plans.
 However, Zubsolv, Bunavail or generic Buprenorphine tablets may be prescribed in cases where insurance plans cover only those medications.Due to its propensity for diversion and abuse, Subutex is RARELY prescribed (except in cases of pregnancy); such cases require patients to provide extensive medical documentation, labs, and release of information from other physicians.

 Willow Wellness and Recovery prides itself on providing individualized, comprehensive care.
 Unlike larger clinics, we know each of our clients by name and are able to offer a wider variety of accessible psychotherapy services.
 The program fee includes monthly meetings with Ilona Csapo, MD for medication management, access to a variety of therapeutic groups, in-office urine drug screens, access to HIV/Hep C testing and ongoing case management.
 These services involve preparation, case review, case notes and consultations with other professionals as agreed in writing by client.